Royals vs. Marlins Player Props Betting Odds

-You can wager on player prop bet odds for Luis Arraez, Vinnie Pasquantino and other players on the Miami Marlins and Kansas City Royals before their matchup at 6:40 PM ET on Tuesday at LoanDepot park.
+Player prop bet odds for Luis Arraez, Vinnie Pasquantino and others are available when the Miami Marlins host the Kansas City Royals at LoanDepot park on Wednesday (at 6:10 PM ET).

 Bet on this matchup or its props with DraftKings!